Stefan Petzner: BZÖ

 From 12 October to 19 November 2008 he served as acting party chairman and was succeeded by Herbert Scheibner.
-Petzner concentrated on directing the party's election campaign in the federal state Carinthia where, in March 2009, the party won a near-landslide victory taking over 45% of the vote.
+Petzner concentrated on directing the party's election campaign in the federal state Carinthia.
+In the Carinthian state election on 1 March 2009, the BZÖ got 44,9 % of the votes.

 As the party's designated leader, Petzner was also expected to be elected Klubobmann, i.e. chairman of the party's parliamentary group, but on 22 October 2008, Josef Bucher was elected instead, with Petzner becoming one of the five vice chairmen.
 Petzner himself was reported to have suggested Bucher, who was elected unanimously.
 Bucher's election was widely interpreted as the result of the rising criticism of Petzner's earlier statements.

 When on 30 January 2010, after the secession of the majority of party officials and members from the Carinthian party, Bucher was elected Chairman of the newly formed Carinthian BZÖ, Petzner was unanimously elected Acting Chairman (the position Jörg Haider had held from 2005 till his death) and Vice-Chairman.

 On 8 April 2010 Petzner announced his resignation as Secretary General of the nationwide BZÖ.
 His simultaneous position as Acting Chairman of the Carinthian BZÖ, where, after the break-away of the Freedom Party in Carinthia, a great deal of work needed to be done and would require his full concentration.
 Only a week earlier he had dismissed any such rumours of resignation as "attempts from a third party to disturb the Easter peace."

-In March 2011 Petzner stepped down from the position as Acting Chairman (succeeded by Sigisbert Dolinschek).
+In March 2011 Petzner stepped down from the position as Acting Chairman (succeeded by Sigisbert Dolinschek (de)).

 He was Josef Bucher's Vice-Chairmen in the newly formed Carinthian BZÖ state party until expulsion.

 On 1 October 2013, Petzner was expelled from the BZÖ for "party damaging behaviour" after demanding Josef Bucher step down and criticizing the campaign after losing major voting shares in the 2013 Austrian legislative election to the Freedom Party.